morriscomia/NYC_Citibike_Challenge/README.md

 ![image](https://github.com/morriscomia/NYC_Citibike_Challenge/blob/main/IMAGES/Trips%20by%20Gender%20and%20User%20Type%20(Weekday%20per%20Hour).jpeg)

 - This Figure shows that the bike sharing service is mostly used by males during the weekdays, and a little less so on the weekends.

+## Summary

+Provide a high-level summary of the results and

+### Future Analysis

+Create visualizations for:

+* Checkout duration by age with new trip duration format
+* Trip duration by user type
+* User type by gender
+* add lat/long for drop off locations for the most used bikes (show example)

+## Recommendation for future data gathering

+* Gather data on other bike sharing companies in other cities.
+* New York city data may correlate but almost certainly will not directly translate to a mid-western, less dense (in terms of population) city.
+* Gather data on startup costs
+* Cost of bikes
+* * Gather data on cost of bike repairs and revenue per customer to determine business sustainability.